Christopher Evans (outlaw): Spring headlines

 Eva notified her father that detective Will Smith had planned to take a stagecoach to the Sequoia Mills.
-The two outlaws had planned to ambush the detective, who Evans had swore to kill on site.
+The two outlaws had planned to ambush the detective, whom Evans had sworn to kill on sight.
 On April 30, Evans and Sontag held up this stagecoach about a mile from Camp Badger, looking for Smith.
 The outlaws' appearance had changed drastically, as they wore long shaggy beards but had their hair cut short by a barber in the mountains.
 Evans and Sontag both carried Winchester rifles, a shotgun, and a revolver in each pocket.
 They told the men that working men were alright, but said any officers were to lay on the road.
 When the driver was interrogated on the whereabouts of Will Smith he told the outlaws that the detective had bought a ticket, but failed to show up that morning after being called to report to the railroad headquarters in San Francisco.
 Chris and John indicated that they were tired of being hunted by bounty hunters and had decided that they were going to do some hunting themselves.
 They told the passengers that they were innocent of train robbery and after searching the group they returned their belongings.
 They then followed the stage to Millwood, a logging town near Sequoia Lake, where they had dinner with the lumbermen and were given a tour of the mill.

 Meanwhile, George Sontag had been making friends while locked up in Folsom.
 George was somewhat of a celebrity in prison and many were drawn to him.
-One prisoner who was close to George was Frank “Smiling” Williams, who had been convicted of stage robbery.
+One prisoner who was close to George was Frank "Smiling" Williams, who had been convicted of stage robbery.
 Williams had been in the Fresno jail in the cell across from George before they were both sent to Folsom, and had even been caught playing cards in Georges cell when the latter tried to escape through the ceiling with a table knife.
 Like George he had received a life sentence, and the two shared an interest in making an escape.
 Since there were no walls surrounding Folsom prison, there had been numerous escapes since it had opened in 1880, and the two felt confident they would be successful.
 Williams introduced George to a young German immigrant named William Fredericks, who was scheduled to be released soon and agreed to help them in their plan.
 George told Fredericks that they needed someone to bring them guns.
 George had been writing to Eva in code and was working with her on obtaining weapons.
 Fredericks was instructed to go to Visalia to the Evans family upon his release, and ask for Mr. Bolivar.
 This was a nickname John had given Chris, comparing him to the South American revolutionary, Simón Bolívar.
 George knew that if Fredericks asked for Mr. Bolivar, he would be known as a friend.